Wilfrid Brambell: Steptoe and Son and A Hard Day's Night

-It was this ability to play old men that led to his casting in his best remembered role as Albert Steptoe, the irascible father in Steptoe and Son, a man who – when the series began – was said to be in his sixties, even though Brambell was only aged 50 in 1962 (thirteen years older than Harry H. Corbett, who played his son Harold).
+It was Brambell's ability to play old men that led to his casting in his best-remembered role as Albert Steptoe, the irascible father in Steptoe and Son, a man who, when the series began, was said to be in his sixties, even though Brambell was only aged 49 in 1962 (thirteen years older than Harry H. Corbett, who played his son Harold).
 The series began as a pilot on the BBC's Comedy Playhouse, and its success led to the commissioning of a full series.
 It ran from 1962 to 1974, including a five-year hiatus.
-A constant thread throughout the series was Albert being referred to by Harold as a "dirty old man"; for example, when he was eating pickled onions while taking a bath, and retrieving dropped onions from the bathwater.
-There were also two feature film spin-offs, a stage show and an American incarnation titled Sanford and Son, some episodes of which were almost exact remakes of the original British scripts.
+A constant thread throughout the series was Albert being referred to by Harold as a "dirty old man"; for example, when he was eating pickled onions while taking a bath and retrieving dropped ones from the bathwater.
+There were also two feature film spin-offs, a stage show, and an American incarnation titled Sanford and Son, some episodes of which were almost exact remakes of the original British scripts.

-The success of Steptoe and Son made Brambell a high-profile figure on British television, and earned him the supporting role of Paul McCartney's grandfather in the Beatles' first film, A Hard Day's Night (1964).
+The success of Steptoe and Son made Brambell a high-profile figure on British television and earned him the supporting role of Paul McCartney's grandfather in the Beatles' first film, A Hard Day's Night (1964).
 A running joke is made throughout the film of his character being "a very clean old man", in contrast to his being referred to as a "dirty old man" in Steptoe and Son.
 In real life, he was indeed nothing like his Steptoe persona, being dapper and well-spoken.
-He notably spoke with a distinct received pronunciation accent, in strong contrast to both his Steptoe cockney accent, and his native Irish accent which he would use where the role dictated.
-In 1965, Brambell told the BBC that he did not want to do another series of Steptoe and Son, and in September that year, he went to New York City to appear in the Broadway musical Kelly at the Broadhurst Theatre.
+He notably spoke with a distinct received pronunciation accent, in strong contrast to both his Cockney Steptoe accent and his native Irish accent, which he would use where the role dictated.
+In 1965, Brambell told the BBC that he did not want to do another series of Steptoe and Son, and in September that year, he travelled to New York City to appear in the Broadway musical Kelly at the Broadhurst Theatre.
 It closed after a single performance.

+He also released two 45-rpm singles: "Second Hand"/"Rag Time Ragabone Man", (Parlophone Records R5058), in 1963, in the guise of his Steptoe and Son character; followed in 1971 by "The Decimal Song", with "Time Marches On", (his tribute to the Beatles), on the b-side, which was released on CBS Records International 7062.